 What is a primary care practitioner (PCP)?

 Your PCP is a doctor or other provider who gives you most of your regular health care.
 This includes checkups and other basic services.
 Your PCP works closely with you.
 Your PCP can send you to a specialist or hospital if you need those services.
+Get tips for choosing a PCP.

 Can a doctor I see now become my PCP?